ProfessorJames/quizpro/README.md

 ![Wave](docs/wave/wave-2.png)

-The default select options adequately present the purpose of the select menus, and their purpose is also covered in the instructions in the 'How to Play' modal, so i believe this the code meest teh requiremenst outlined by Wave above.
+The default select options adequately represent the purpose of the select menus, and their purpose is also covered in the instructions in the 'How to Play' modal, so I believe the code meets the requiremenst outlined by Wave above.

 # Deployment